PetitPotiron/python-convertio/README.md

 - [CLI for convertio.co, by themselves](https://developers.convertio.co/cli)

 ### Changelog
+- Fixed error when trying to upload a file of a different format than .txt.
+It used to be impossible.
+Added usage example
 - [Fix issue #1 (typing does not work on 3.8 and lower)](https://github.com/PetitPotiron/python-convertio/commit/3faddfac11d2d0e055c5b181041fd9d0587c3f46)